KrithiKsd/Personal-Finance-Tracker/README.md

         Users can visualize their total monthly expenses in a graph Integration with a charting library for data visualization

+API Endpoints

+The following API endpoints are created:

+    GET api/category Get a list of all categories
+    GET /api/category/{id} Get a category by ID
+    POST /api/category Create a new category
+    PUT /api/category/{id} Update an existing category by ID DELETE /api/category/{id} Delete a category by ID

+    GET /api/expenses Get a list of all expenses
+    GET /api/expenses/{id} Get a expense by ID
+    POST /api/expenses Create a new expense
+    PUT /api/expenses/{id} Update an existing expense by ID DELETE /api/expenses/{id} Delete a expense by ID

 **Technologies:**

        React for the frontend